WoLFi22/DialectClassificationPipeline/README.md

 # Speech-Audio Classification Pipeline

 This repository provides a pipeline for dialect classification using deep learning on raw audio files.
-The pipeline utilizes a Google model to extract embeddings from audio segments of uniform length, which are then classified with a Multilayer Perceptron (MLP).
+The pipeline utilizes a Google model to extract embeddings from audio segments of uniform length, which are subsequently classified using a Multilayer Perceptron (MLP).

+In addition to the classification pipeline, the repository contains methods for deriving and analyzing a continuous dialectality measure from the learned audio embeddings.

 ### Key Features

-- Easily Adjustable Parameters: The main parameters are easily customizable, allowing for repeated use of the pipeline and facilitating experimentation.
+- **Easily adjustable parameters:** The main parameters are configurable, allowing for repeated use of the pipeline and facilitating experimentation.
-- Significance Testing: Includes a notebook that examines significant differences between two runs.
+- **Significance testing:** The repository includes a notebook for examining  significant differences between experimental runs.
-- Results Visualization: Contains a notebook that saves all results as graphics from a test.
-- User-Friendly Execution: Everything is set up to run simply by executing the main file with correctly set parameters.
+- **Results visualization:** Evaluation results can be exported as graphical summaries.
+- **User-friendly execution:** The complete classification pipeline can be executed through the main pipeline notebook.
-- Optimized for GPU: The pipeline is designed to run on a GPU to accelerate computations.
+- **GPU support:** The pipeline is designed to use GPU acceleration.
+- **Continuous dialectality analysis:** The `vertical` workflow implements the Dialect Distance Measure from Classification Embeddings (DIME) and subsequent speaker-level and segment-length analyses.

 ### Getting Started
 - Adjust Parameters: Configure the key parameters in the '_00_Pipeline' file to suit your experiment.